JohnBBB42/dtu_mlops_group_80/reports/README.md

 >
 > Answer:

-We implemented several rules for code quality and formatting using pre-commit hooks.
+--- We implemented several rules for code quality and formatting using pre-commit hooks.
 The configuration includes checks for common issues, such as trailing whitespaces (trailing-whitespace), end-of-file newline consistency (end-of-file-fixer), YAML file syntax validation (check-yaml), large file additions (check-added-large-files), JSON validation (check-json), and detecting unresolved merge conflicts (check-merge-conflict).

 For linting and formatting, we employed ruff, which is both a linter and formatter, ensuring compliance with Python’s best practices and maintaining consistent code style across the project.

 These tools enhance maintainability and readability, especially in larger projects, by catching issues early and enforcing a uniform structure.
 Typing and documentation, while not explicitly configured in this file, are also essential as they improve developer understanding, reduce onboarding time, and minimize errors.
-For example, type hints clarify function expectations, while good documentation ensures clarity on how components interact.
+For example, type hints clarify function expectations, while good documentation ensures clarity on how components interact.  ---

---- question 6 fill here ---

 ## Version control